raestrada/ResumeCraftr/README.md

 ---

+## 🚀 What's New?

+### 🌟 Now with Windows Support! 🖥️

+ResumeCraftr now fully supports Windows, making it easier for more users to optimize their resumes across different platforms.

+---

 ## What's New?
 Discover AI Craftr 🌐

 **[AI Craftr](https://aicraftr.app)** is now available as a powerful suite for AI-assisted writing, featuring specialized tools like **ResumeCraftr** for resume optimization and **[PaperCraftr](https://papercraftr.app)** for academic writing.
 Each tool simplifies different types of content creation.
 Explore **PaperCraftr** for structuring research papers or stay tuned as we add more tools like **LegalCraftr** for legal documents.

 ---

-## Release Notes v0.2.0
+## Release Notes v0.3.0

-You can find the release notes for version `v0.2.0` [here](https://github.com/raestrada/ResumeCraftr/releases/tag/v0.2.0).
+You can find the release notes for version `v0.3.0` [here](https://github.com/raestrada/ResumeCraftr/releases/tag/v0.3.0).

 ## Step 1: Install ResumeCraftr